ryusei-hayashi/test-repo/README.md

 Input the scene of output music.
 Valence and Arousal are based on [Circumplex model](https://en.wikipedia.org/wiki/Emotion_classification#Circumplex_model).

 ### System
+#### Input Music
+The system converts the input music to the coordinate z in AI.

+#### Scene of Input Music
+The system computes the center p of the scene of input music.

+#### Scene of Output Music
+The system computes the center q of the scene of output music.

+#### Output Music
-First, the system converts the input music to the coordinate z in AI.
-Second, the system computes the center p of the scene of input music.
-Similarly, the system computes the center q of the scene of output music.
-Third, the system moves the coordinate z in the direction of the vector q - p.
-Finally, the system retrieves music close to the moved coordinate z.
+The system moves the coordinate z in the direction of the vector q - p and retrieves music close to the moved coordinate z.

 ## Package
 * [ffmpeg](https://ffmpeg.org/)